ftldb/ftldb/README.md

 Before installing FTLDB make sure that you have Oracle Client of same or higher version as the database (it must include `sqlplus`, `loadjava`, JRE and the JDBC driver).
-The TNS name of the target instance must be registered in your local `tnsnames.ora`.
+The TNS name of the target database must be registered in your local `tnsnames.ora`.

 > **Notice**: Oracle Client version 11.2.0.1.0 for Windows has a buggy